 Investing in New Safety Barriers | What should you look for?

-There are many things to consider when looking for safety barriers – much of the information and guidance can be found in PAS 13.
+There are many things to consider when looking for safety barriers – much of the information and guidance can be found in Britain's PAS 13 guidelines.
 However, it is also important to consider these other factors:

 What is your budget?

 When investing in safety systems, decisions often come down to budgetary demands.
 While price should not be an object for safety, it is understandable that Operations and Maintenance teams will have a limited budget within which to invest in the correct safety equipment.
 Where possible, calculate how much money you can invest in safety barriers.
 It may be possible to completely fit your facility with all the barriers required, or you may have to focus your investments in the most vulnerable areas of a site.

 The type of accidents and incidents that occur on site can have a significant impact on the type of safety barrier you invest in.
 We have outlined the types of safety barrier for specific industries and sectors, but the types of impacts you experience can dictate the type of barrier you need.